SmashedFrenzy16/Email-Scheduler/README.md

 ## Run

-- Run `python3 email_scheduler.py` in a terminal if you are on Mac/Linux
+- Run `python3 email_scheduler.py` in a terminal if you are on Mac/Linux.
+- Run `python email_scheduler.py` in a terminal if you are on Windows.